2019 Call for Applications - CIHR Tier 2 Canada Research Chairs

-The Office of the Vice Rector, Research and Innovation (VRRCI) at Université Laval is launching an internal competition to fill two Tier 2 Canada Research Chairs in health research science (CIHR).
+The Office of the Vice Rector, Research and Innovation (VRRCI) at Université Laval is launching an competition to fill 2 Tier 1 Canada Research Chairs in health sciences (CIHR).

-Tier 2 or “junior” Chairs are intended for exceptional emerging researchers.
-These chairs are 5-year positions worth $100,000 per year and can be renewed once.
+Tier 1 chairs are for outstanding researchers recognized by their peers as world leaders in their fields.
+These chairs are 7-year positions worth $200,000 per year and can be renewed once.

 For more information about the program, consult the CRC website.